-- First of all, because Examples 4, 5 and 6 involve the use of cookies, requirements resulting from Article 5(3) of the ePrivacy Directive need to be taken into account. - 66.
-In this regard, it should be noted that Article 5(3) of the ePrivacy Directive requires that users are provided with clear and comprehensive information, inter alia about the purposes of the processing, prior to giving their consent 63, subject to very narrow exceptions 64.
-Clear and comprehensive information implies that a user is in a position to be able to determine easily the consequences of any consent he or she might give and ensure that the consent given is well informed.
-65 As a result, the controller will have to inform data subjects about all the relevant purposes of the processing -
+- 71. First of all, because Examples 4, 5 and 6 involve the use of cookies, requirements resulting from Article 5(3) of the ePrivacy Directive need to be taken into account. - In this regard, it should be noted that Article 5(3) of the ePrivacy Directive requires that users are provided with clear and comprehensive information, inter alia about the purposes of the processing, prior to giving their consent 71, subject to very narrow exceptions.
+72 Clear and comprehensive information implies that a user is in a position to be able to determine easily the consequences of any consent he or she might give and ensure that the consent given is well informed.
+73 As a result, the controller will have to inform data subjects about all the relevant purposes of the processing including any subsequent processing of the personal data obtained by accessing information in the terminal equipment.

-63 Court of Justice of the European Union, Judgment in Planet 49 Gmbh, Case C-673/17, paragraph 73.
+71 Court of Justice of the European Union, Judgment in Planet 49 Gmbh, Case C-673/17, paragraph 73.

-64 See Opinion 5/2019 on the interplay between the ePrivacy Directive and the GDPR, in particular regarding the competence, tasks and powers of data protection authorities.
+72 See Opinion 5/2019 on the interplay between the ePrivacy Directive and the GDPR, in particular regarding the competence, tasks and powers of data protection authorities.
 See also Court of Justice of the European Union, Judgment in Fashion ID, C-40/17, paragraphs 89-91.

-65 Idem, paragraph 74.
+73 Idem, paragraph 74.